kanidm/kanidm/DEVELOPER_README.md

 #### Fedora

-You will need to install the rust toolchain packages.
+You need to install the Rust toolchain packages:

     rust cargo